sodacan-net/sodacan-core/README.md

 If you are looking for something that has all of the fault-tolerance of a cloud-based service (Amazon, Google, etc) in an in-house package, this may eventually be a solution.

 ## Device Controllers
 Each "device" should be connected to a local microcontroller capable of running C, Java or Python.
-BeagleBone Black or Wireless BeagleBone Green would be appropriate.
+The device should be capable of initiating Kafka producer messages.
+It should be capable of connection via TCP.
+Raspberry PI or BeagleBone Black are appropriate.
 Also, pykafka supports client communication from Python to the Kafka broker(s).

 ## Device Controller Configuration
-With a large device controller such as BeagleBone, it is reasonable for it to control many devices.
+With a large device controller such as Raspberry Pi, it is reasonable for it to control many devices.
 For example, one physical area could have a single controller manage all devices in that area as long as the bandwidth of the controller is not overburdened.
 This approach suggests that a device controller should be soft-configured.
 That is, generic code loaded onto each controller and the behavior intended for that controller downloaded from the central servers.

 As descussed shortly, the configuration can be distributed to the controller via message.
 Each controller has a dedicated "topic" which contains device parameter change requests.
 These parameters can include both dynamic changes such as requesting that a digital output pin be changed as well as configuration changes such as that a particular GPIO pin's mode be set to output.
 Thus, the controller is simply responding to a stream of requests (and generating state changes and events as a result).
 This allows changes to be rolled out under control of rules which can even do so at a specific future time.